openedx/docs.openedx.org/source/educators/how-tos/course_development/configure_resources.rst

 #.
 Select **Apply** to save your configuration changes.

 The discussion configuration experience is comprised of two steps: provider selection and provider configuration.
-By default, courses are created with the edX discussion experience and its default configuration.
+By default, courses are created with the discussion experience and its default configuration.
 Other providers and configuration options can be selected to fit the needs of courses.

 **Step 1: Provider Selection**

-In this step, educators can select to use the default edX discussion experience or LTI based integrations with other providers.
+In this step, educators can select to use the default discussion experience or LTI based integrations with other providers.
 Below the grid of available providers is a table summarizing the features each integration provides.

 **Step 2: Configuration Options**

 Each provider supports its own set of features depending on the discussion features they support.
-The edX discussion application has various settings and controls that are described below.
+The discussion application has various settings and controls that are described below.
 All integrations use LTI 1.1 configuration, and may additionally support platform settings from the list below.
 Any special instructions or details specific to a given provider are described in this step as well.

 **Anonymous Posting**